kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // the gateway returns 204/200 response but doesn't set the relevant
     // cross-origin response headers.
 Alternatively, the gateway responds with
     // 403 status to the "preflight" request is denied, coupled with omitting
     // the CORS headers.
-The cross-origin request fails.
-Therefore, the client
+The cross-origin request fails on the client side.
-    // doesn't attempt the actual cross-origin request.
+    // Therefore, the client doesn't attempt the actual cross-origin request.
     //
     // Input:
     //   Origin: https://foo.example